bbenedict/bbenedict/ai100days.md

 ## day 3 (Nov 21, 2022)

-I did some perusing of Natural Languges Processing with Transformers and Practical Statistics for Data Scientists bith published by O'Reilly.
-Causing me to wonder yet again why I don't just use their subscription model.
+I did some perusing of Natural Languges Processing with Transformers and Practical Statistics for Data Scientists both published by O'Reilly, causing me to wonder yet again why I don't just use their subscription model.
 I read through the QA chapter in the transformer book.
 The example is very similar to what my current company does.
 Sometimes, this book focuses a little too much on logistical steps.
 You could just show us the data files and the shape of the data needed rather than take us through each programming step.
-I used the stats book to brush up on bagging, trees and random forrest for a project I am hoping to do for this 100 days project.
+I used the stats book to brush up on bagging, trees and random forest for a project I am hoping to do for this 100 days project.

 ## day 4 (Nov 22, 2022)